-What comes to mind when you look at Truganini’s face?
+What comes to mind when you look at Trukanini’s face?
 Do you feel challenged?
 A sense of sadness and regret?
 Or are you so empathy-fatigued you make an inward groan?
 Not again!
 We know that sad story.
 We have said sorry.
 The History Wars have been waged.

-Truganini’s face launches an internal conversation.
+Trukanini’s face launches an internal conversation.
 This conversation has a history, one that unpacks like a matryoshka doll.
-Truganini has long been the symbol of a terrible but straightforward story of extinction, what is often popularly concluded to be one of the most clear-cut cases of genocide.
+Trukanini has long been the symbol of a terrible but straightforward story of extinction, what is often popularly concluded to be one of the most clear-cut cases of genocide.
 This is how Tasmania appears from the outside: the Holocaust of the British Empire, international shorthand for all colonial guilt.
 But beneath this layer is a nation looking to itself, or rather looking down to its island state, in an effort to understand its history.
 To white Australians, Tasmania has been the yardstick of ‘our’ brutal past, the worst of what ‘we’ did.
 It may now seem a kind of convenient truth to view Tasmania this way, but it was real to those caught up in the anti-colonialist politics of the late 1960s, seeking to break the ‘silence’ over Australia’s frontier past.

 Looking more closely at Tasmania, you see a small colonial outpost trying to make sense of the inherited (and self-created) guilt of exterminating the island’s indigenous peoples within a generation.
-The nineteenth-century Tasmanian community was the first to make Truganini a legend, and its historians were the first to berate the colonial administration for the demise of the Aborigines.
+The nineteenth-century Tasmanian community was the first to make Trukanini a legend, and its historians were the first to berate the colonial administration for the demise of the Aborigines.
 There is an archaeology of collective remembering, history writing and creating identities from Tasmania’s Aboriginal past that spans centuries and continents.
 I look at myself, now in Melbourne, digging into these layers.
-I wonder: do we still need to look at Truganini to do that?
+I wonder: do we still need to look at Trukanini to do that?

 Such triumphalism did not endure.
 In the opening of Fate of a Free People, Henry Reynolds remembers, as a university student, telling his history lecturer about the ‘appeal’ of Tasmania’s landscape.
 ‘No,’ he was reprimanded, ‘it’s a bloody sad place.
 You can still hear the Aborigines crying in the wind.’4 His lecturer’s family still owned the land where Aborigines had been killed, and where a shepherd was buried with spear wounds.5 I know from my own research that frontier history and Aboriginal people were also remembered in stories embedded in the landscape throughout Australia in the mid twentieth century, but they were often spoken of with reticence and clandestine ambiguity.6 In Tasmania, however, it seems the colonial descendants shared a more open, and remorseful, collective memory.
 When English amateur anthropologist Ernest Westlake visited Tasmania in 1908–10 the word ‘shame’ appeared repeatedly in his notebooks as white colonists and their descendants remembered the Aborigines.7 Reynolds suggests the feeling was not suppressed by subsequent generations.